 - PS Seasoning's Black Gold garlic pepper seasoning

-- 1½ cups peanut oil or other high-heat oil
+- 1 1/2 cups peanut or other high heat oil

 - PS Seasoning's Open Sesame blend

-- Misc mix-ins snap peas, cashews, onions, sesame seeds, etc.
+- Any other mix-ins you enjoy (snap peas, cashews, onions, sesame seeds, etc.)

-- Heat your cooking oil to 275-300 degrees F. Add one third of the venison to the oil and let them cook for 45 seconds.
+Heat your cooking oil to 275-300 degrees.
+Add one third of the venison to the oil and let them cook for 45 seconds.
 Remove from the oil and set the venison on a plate with paper towels to drain.
 Cook the next two thirds of the meat in the same manner.

 Remove all of the oil except for about 3 tbsp.
 Don't toss that oil!
 Keep it in the fridge for the next time you're frying up some grub.
 Heat the oil on your hottest burner.
 When the oil starts to smoke, add the vegetables and stir fry for 90 seconds.
 Add the garlic and cook for another 30 seconds.
 Add the venison back in and cook it for another 90 seconds.
 Add the cilantro (and some Open Sesame if you've got it) and cook for 30 seconds or until it wilts.